 They want the disaster.

-In fact, there folks, I know this is a tough thing for some of you to believe and hear because we don't think of presidents this way, but we've got one now and an entire administration who do think this way, that everything that happens must be seen in the through the prism of is it a political opportunity or is it a political liability?
+But we've got one now and an entire administration who do think this way, that everything that happens must be seen through the prism of is it a political opportunity or is it a political liability?

-And if you if you doubt this, it's been six weeks.
+And if you doubt this, it's been six weeks.

-We now have Democrat commentators, all suggesting that we know President Obama cares, but he's gonna have to do something to show it.
+We now have Democrat commentators all suggesting that we know President Obama cares, but he's going to have to do something to show it.

-He's gonna have to use a little emotion out there.
+He's going to have to use a little emotion out there.

-Now, you can't, these are these are not things that you you can fake.
+Now, you can't, these are not things that you can fake.

 If it really angers you, you get angry about it.

-When you're a leader and things like this happen, and you think people are being lackadaisical in fixing it, then you step in and you see to it that everybody heals to.
+When you're a leader and things like this happen and you think people are being lackadaisical and fixing it, then you step in and you see to it that everybody heals too.

 There hasn't been any of that.